NSS-Data-Instructional-Stuff/data_science/Python/projects/UN_Exploration/README.md

 27. Look at the first five rows of your new data frame to confirm it merged correctly.
 Also, check the last five rows to make sure the data is clean and as expected.

 28. Create a new DataFrame, named `gdp_and_internet_use_2014` by extracting data for the year 2014 from `gdp_and_internet_use`.
-What is the mean internet users percentage in 2014?
 How many countries have at least 90% internet users in 2014?

 29. Find the countries that had the top 3 largest GDP per capita figures for 2014.
 Create a seaborn FacetGrid showing the change in internet user percentage over time for these three countries.
 Each individual figure in the facet grid will represent a single country.
 What trends do you notice?